Community and in-home aged care services

 If you need help to enable you to stay living at home in your community, there are services that may be able to provide support.

-The Commonwealth Aged Care Information Line provides information about disability, aged care and other support services for people who are 65 years or older and their carers.
-You can call the Aged Care Information Line on 1800 200 422.
+My Aged Care provides information about disability, aged care and other support services for people who are 65 years or older and their carers.
+You can visit the My Aged Care website or call the contact centre on 1800 200 422.

 If you are under 65 and have a disability or condition that restricts your day-to-day living, you may be eligible for support through the Community Care program.